-- FIA_USB.1.1 The TSF shall associate the following user security attributes with subjects acting on the behalf of that user: - a) The user identity that is associated with auditable events; - b) The user identity (or identities) used to enforce the discretionary access control policy; - c) The group membership or memberships used to enforce the discretionary access control policy; - d) In LSPP mode: The sensitivity label used to enforce the mandatory access control policy, which consists of the following: - A hierarchical level; and - A set of non-hierarchical categories. - e) the RACF attributes/roles SPECIAL, group-SPECIAL, AUDITOR, group-AUDITOR, CLAUTH and OPERATIONS. - FIA_USB.1.2 The TSF shall enforce the following rules on the initial association of user security attributes with subjects acting on the behalf of users: - a) In LSPP mode: The sensitivity label associated with a subject shall be within the clearance range of the user; - b) A started task executes with the user ID defined in the started class or started procedures table defining the started task. - c) A user that connects to the HTTP server will be bound to the user ID the installation has assigned for the unauthenticated user of the server until the user is successfully identified and authenticated using his user ID password combination. - FIA_USB.1.3 The TSF shall enforce the following rules governing changes to the user security attributes associated with subjects acting on the behalf of users:

-- a) A z/OS administrator may define specific z/OS Applications to execute with an administrator-defined user ID. - b) A z/OS administrator may use the SURROGAT authority mechanism to allow a user to switch his identify to another defined user (e. g. submitting jobs or changing the ID with the su command in the z/OS UNIX System Services environment) without specifying the password for this user.
+- FIA_USB.1.1 The TSF shall associate the following user security attributes with subjects acting on the behalf of that user: - a) The RACF or LDAP user identity that is associated with auditable events; - b) The RACF or LDAP or UNIX user identity (or identities) used to enforce the discretionary access control policy; - c) The RACF or LDAP or UNIX group membership or memberships used to enforce the discretionary access control policy; - d) In LSPP mode: The sensitivity label used to enforce the mandatory access control policy, which consists of the following: - A hierarchical level; and - A set of non-hierarchical categories. - e) the RACF attributes/roles SPECIAL, group-SPECIAL, AUDITOR, group-AUDITOR, CLAUTH and OPERATIONS. - FIA_USB.1.2 The TSF shall enforce the following rules on the initial association of user security attributes with subjects acting on the behalf of users: - a) In LSPP mode: The sensitivity label associated with a subject shall be within the clearance range of the user; - b) A started task executes with the user ID defined in the started class or started procedures table defining the started task. - c) A user that connects to the HTTP server or LDAP server without authenticating will be bound to the identity the installation has assigned for the unauthenticated user of the server, and limited to accessing data that user is allowed to access, unless and until the user is successfully identified and authenticated using his own authentication information. - FIA_USB.1.3 The TSF shall enforce the following rules governing changes to the user security attributes associated with subjects acting on the behalf of users: - a) A z/OS administrator may define specific z/OS Applications to execute with an administrator defined user ID. - b) A z/OS administrator may use the SURROGAT authority mechanism to allow a user to switch his identify to another defined user (e. g. submitting jobs or changing the ID with the su command in the z/OS UNIX System Services environment) without specifying the password for this user.